EmmaaBerg/project-movies/README.md

 We created three components of which one was the main component where we used all logic, the purpose was to keep the app.js clean from code.

-If we had more time (read: energy) we would try the styled components and also spend more time on the CSS.

 ## View it live

 https://w12-project-movies.netlify.app/